In the case of Karmic International v. Additional Commissioner, Allahabad High Court

 July 30, 2025

-In the present case Karmic International was exporting textile machinery spare parts from New Delhi to Bangladesh.
-The goods were stopped during transit because Part-B of the e-way bill was not filled in.
+In the present matter, Karmic International was exporting textile machinery spare parts from New Delhi to Bangladesh.
+During transit, the goods were intercepted by the authorities on the ground that Part-B of the e-way bill had not been filled in.

 Stay one step ahead in a rapidly changing world and build a sustainable future with us.